Tabbouleh

 Olive Oil Recommendations

-For the best results, use a really flavorful and aromatic extra virgin olive oil here.
+For the best flavor, use a really good quality and aromatic extra virgin olive oil here.
 A few of my favorites are California Olive Ranch, Trader Joe’s 100% Greek Kalamata EVOO, and Lucini Extra Virgin First Cold Press.

 Next add freshly squeezed lemon juice, for brightness and acidity:

-Give it a good stir, then do a final taste for seasoning:
+Give it a good stir, then adjust the seasoning to taste with salt and black pepper.

 How to Serve It